nbrown02/Multi-Team-Forecaster/README.md

 ![GIF3](https://github.com/user-attachments/assets/9116eb13-049a-4089-acd5-767aacb2af38)

 Note: there is an assumption here work starts as soon as the team you are depending on finishes...which may not always be the case in your organisation!
-## Using the report
-There are a few different ways you can use each chart.